Entangled sensor-networks for dark-matter searches: Entangled sensor-networks for dark matter search

 We now assess the scan-rate performance of a general, non-identical $M$-sensor cavity network.
-As the theoretically derived weights from the two-step optimization, eqs.~\eqref{eq:general_w} and \eqref{eq:general_wprime}, are near-optimal (see Fig.~\ref{fig:snr_2sensor}), we utilize these in the forthcoming analysis to benchmark performance.
+As the theoretically derived weights from the two-step optimization, Eqs.~\eqref{eq:general_w} and \eqref{eq:general_wprime}, are near-optimal, we utilize these in the forthcoming analysis to benchmark performance.
 The main results are succinctly plotted in Fig.~\ref{fig:scanrate_dqs}.
-Data shows the scaling of the scan-rate with the number of sensors $M$ when the network is in coherent operation (blue/black lines) versus a network of independent sensors (red lines).
-The plot also shows relative performance with (solid lines) and without (dashed lines) squeezing.
-Even when the network is non-ideal, in the sense that individual cavities have different levels of performance, one can still achieve substantial performance enhancement from squeezing and a (near) quadratic scaling in the number of sensors $M$ under coherent operation of the network.
+Data shows the scaling of the scan-rate with the number of sensors $M$ when the network is in coherent operation (blue lines; circles) versus a network of independent sensors (red lines; triangles).
+The plot also shows relative performance with (DQS, solid line) and without (QL-DCS, dashed line) squeezing.
+Even when the network is non-ideal, in the sense that individual cavities have different levels of performance, one can still achieve substantial performance enhancement from squeezing and a quadratic scaling in the number of sensors $M$ under coherent operation of the network (see below for an example of this with 5 cavity receivers).

-We note that, for the example parameters of of Fig.~\ref{fig:scanrate_dqs}, there is about a $5\%$ difference in relative performance between the scan-rate for uniform weights (black curves in Fig.~\ref{fig:scanrate_dqs}) compared to the scan-rate for the theoretical optimal weights (blue curves).
-We thus generally expect modest performance enhancement (depending on the amount of inhomogeneity in the network) when the power-dividers and power-combiners are optimized accordingly.

-Another important aspect that we want to consider is the potential interference between signal amplitudes from each cavity when we combine them.
-Interference will occur, for instance, if the cavity-induced angles $\{\theta_{m_ks_k}\}$ of the axion signals are non-negligible or not locally resolved.
-As resolving such angles adds additional complexity to the power-dividing/combining strategy, we want to gain some intuition on how detrimental signal interference can be to the SNR if such phases are not taken care of.
+Another aspect that we want to briefly consider is interference between the signal amplitudes when we combine them.
+Interference will occur, for instance, if the cavity-induced angles $\{\theta_{m_ks_k}\}$ of the signals are non-negligible or not locally resolved.
+As resolving such angles adds additional complexity to the linear networks used for distributing and combining microwave fields, we want to gain some intuition on how detrimental signal interference can be to the SNR if such phases are not taken care of.
 Consider a set of weights $\{w_{1k}\}$ that \textit{do not} resolve the angles $\theta_{m_ks_k}$.
 One can derive an expression for the signal power for these sets of weights, similar to relation~\eqref{eq:signal_w},

 The first summation is just the average power of a single cavity in the network.
 The second summation contains interference terms between the signal amplitudes.